By:

 Besides, as a business, you can't afford to wait with video until you have the budget or the people to produce Hollywood-quality videos.
 Your (potential) customers want to see your videos now and 91% of companies are already thinking about a video strategy.
 So video is anno 2024 indispensable in your marketing strategy.

-As a They Ask, You Answer coach with a specialization in video, I help companies get started with video in a simple and effective way.
-I grew up in a photo store, so the love of photo and video was instilled in me.
+As a marketing and sales trainer and coach with a specialization in video, I help companies get started with video in a simple and effective way.
+Having grown up in a photo store, I was brought up with a love of photography and video.

 In this article, I show you how to get started with video for your business in an approachable way.
 I share practical tips and tools that you can apply right away so you can quickly and easily create your first videos.
 By the end of this article, you will know how to produce quality videos that help your business grow with a relatively low budget.